 Conversely, a debit in Accounts Payable often results from cash being refunded to suppliers, reducing liabilities.
 Debits in Accounts Payable might also result from discounts or product returns.

 Accounts Payable are considered a liability, which means they are typically recorded as a debit on a company's balance sheet.
 However, the account may be recorded as a credit if a company makes early payments or pays more than is owed.

 Journal entries are created in accounting systems to record financial transactions.
 Debits and credits must be recorded in a certain order in an accounting journal entry.
 Debits and credits in an accounting journal will always appear in columns next to one another.
 As usual, debits will be shown on the left and credits on the right.
 When recording a transaction, it is always important to put data in the proper column.

-A company's short-term liquidity may be evaluated by calculating a ratio known as accounts payable turnover.
+A company's short-term liquidity may be evaluated by calculating a ratio known as Accounts Payable urnover.
 This ratio represents the average pace at which a business pays back its suppliers.
-The accounts payable turnover ratio is a statistic businesses use to gauge how well they are clearing off their short-term debt.
+The Accounts Payable turnover ratio is a statistic businesses use to gauge how well they are clearing off their short-term debt.

 Payable Turnover Ratio = Net Credit Purchases/Average Accounts Payable